-PREFACE - i - FACTBOOK List of Figures (Page Numbers in Parentheses) SECTION 1: INDUSTRY OVERVIEW (1) (2) The Global Semiconductor Industry is a Key Growth Sector in the Global Economy (3) The U.S. Semiconductor Industry has Nearly Half the Global Market Share (4) U.S.-Based Semiconductor Company Sales have Displayed Steady Annual Growth (5) U.S.-Based Semiconductor Companies Maintain Market Share Leadership in Major Regional Semiconductor Markets (6) The Vast Majority of Semiconductor Manufacturing Done in the United States is Done by U.S. Firms (7) The U.S. Semiconductor Industry Maintains More of its Manufacturing Base in the United States than in Any Other Country (8) The U.S. Semiconductor Industry Adds New Capacity Globally (9) Semiconductors are One of America's Top Exports (10) SECTION 2: GLOBAL MARKET (11) Global Semiconductor Sales are Driven by Products Ultimately Purchased by Consumers (12) Global Semiconductor Sales are Diversified by Type of Product Sold (13) Asia Pacific is the Largest Regional Semiconductor Market, and China is the Largest Single Country Market (14) SECTION 3: CAPITAL AND R&D INVESTMENT (15) Total Annual Levels of Investment in Capital and R&D are High for the Industry (16) Capital and R&D Investment are Critical to Maintaining a Competitive U.S. Semiconductor Industry (17) Investment in Capital Expenditures and R&D per Employee is Very High for the U.S. Industry, Reaching \$176,000 in 2020 (18) U.S. Semiconductor Industry R&D Expenditures are Consistently High, Reflecting the Inherent Importance of R&D to Semiconductor Production (19) Annual R&D Expenditures as a Percent of Sales have Exceeded 10 Percent Over the Past 20 Years, Among the Highest Rates for any U.S. Industry (20) The U.S. Semiconductor Industry is a Leader in R&D Spending as a Percent of Sales Among Major U.S. Industries (21) The U.S. Semiconductor Industry Spends More on R&D as a Percent of Sales than any Other Country's Semiconductor Industry (22) The U.S. Semiconductor Industry is Highly Capital Intensive, and Annual Industry Spending on Capital Equipment Tends to be High as a Share of Sales (23) Annual Capital Expenditures as a Percent of Sales have Average Between 10 and 15 Percent Over the Past 20 Years (24) SECTION 4: U.S. JOBS (25) The U.S. Semiconductor Industry Accounts for a Quarter of a Million Direct U.S. Jobs and Over a Million Additional Indirect U.S. Jobs (26) SECTION 5: U.S. PRODUCTIVITY (27) U.S.-Based Semiconductor Firms have Experienced Rapid Improvements in Productivity Over the Past 20 Years
+FACTBOOK List of Figures (Page Numbers in Parentheses) (1) SECTION 1: INDUSTRY OVERVIEW (2) The Global Semiconductor Industry is a Key Growth Sector in the Global Economy (3) The U.S. Semiconductor Industry has Nearly Half the Global Market Share (4) U.S.-Based Semiconductor Company Sales have Displayed Steady Annual Growth (5) U.S.-Based Semiconductor Companies Maintain Market Share Leadership in Major Regional Semiconductor Markets (6) The Vast Majority of Semiconductor Manufacturing Done in the United States is Done by U.S. Firms (7) The U.S. Semiconductor Industry Maintains More of its Manufacturing Base in the United States than in Any Other Country (8) The Share of the U.S. Semiconductor Industry's Global Fab Capacity that is in the U.S. has Gradually Decreased (9) Semiconductors are One of America's Top Exports (10) SECTION 2: GLOBAL MARKET (11) Global Semiconductor Sales are Driven by Products Ultimately Purchased by Consumers (12) Global Semiconductor Sales are Diversified by Type of Product Sold (13) Asia Pacific is the Largest Regional Semiconductor Market, and China is the Largest Single Country Market (14) SECTION 3: CAPITAL AND R&D INVESTMENT (15) Total Annual Levels of Investment in Capital and R&D are High for the Industry (16) Capital and R&D Investment are Critical to Maintaining a Competitive U.S. Semiconductor Industry (17) Investment in Capital Expenditures and R&D per Employee is Very High for the U.S. Industry, Reaching \$176,000 in 2020 (18) U.S. Semiconductor Industry R&D Expenditures are Consistently High, Reflecting the Inherent Importance of R&D to Semiconductor Production (19) Annual R&D Expenditures as a Percent of Sales have Exceeded 10 Percent Over the Past 20 Years, Among the Highest Rates for any U.S. Industry (20) The U.S. Semiconductor Industry is a Leader in R&D Spending as a Percent of Sales Among Major U.S. Industries (21) The U.S. Semiconductor Industry Spends More on R&D as a Percent of Sales than any Other Country's Semiconductor Industry (22) The U.S. Semiconductor Industry is Highly Capital Intensive, and Annual Industry Spending on Capital Equipment Tends to be High as a Share of Sales (23) Annual Capital Expenditures as a Percent of Sales have Average Between 10 and 15 Percent Over the Past 20 Years (24) SECTION 4: U.S. JOBS (25) The U.S. Semiconductor Industry Accounts for over a Quarter of a Million Direct U.S. Jobs and Nearly 1.6 Million Additional Indirect and Induced U.S. Jobs (26) SECTION 5: U.S. PRODUCTIVITY (27) U.S.-Based Semiconductor Firms have Experienced Rapid Improvements in Productivity Over the Past 20 Years